 Throughout the program, you will develop the skills you need for applying the knowledge of quality healthcare systems, risk management, medical laws, regulations, and ethics to your career as a proficient healthcare administrator.

 The Dual Enrollment Option allows highly qualified, well-prepared students like you, in the B.S. in Healthcare Administration and Management program an opportunity for early admission into the Master of Healthcare Administration and Management program.
-There you will be able to complete four graduate-level courses in place of three specific undergraduate core courses and apply the resulting 9 credits to both your bachelor’s and master’s degree programs through institutional transfer.
+There you will be able to complete three graduate-level courses in place of three specific undergraduate core courses and apply the resulting 9 credits to both your bachelor’s and master’s degree programs through institutional transfer.
 You are required to meet all undergraduate degree requirements (including completion of your Capstone) in order for your bachelor’s degree to be conferred.

 The following course substitutions will apply to the B.S. in Healthcare Administration and Management core requirements for students who are accepted for the Dual Enrollment Option: